b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/introduction/introduction_v1_25062025.md

 If you’d like, I can provide more on how this process compares to other global religious movements or further detail on the Bengali Vaishnava context.

-Who did Chaitanya receive Sanyasi initiation from and what Dasasanyasi name was he given?
+Who did Chaitanya receive Sanyassi initiation from and what Dashasanyassi name was he given?

 **Chaitanya Mahaprabhu** received his **sannyasa initiation** from **Keshava Bharati**, a sannyasi of the Dashanami Sampradaya, which follows the Advaita Vedanta tradition of Shankaracharya[3][4][5][7].
 Upon taking sannyasa, he was given the **Dasanami name "Krishna Chaitanya"** (Śrī Krishna Chaitanya), which he chose to retain rather than adopting the traditional Bharati title of his initiating guru[3][4][5].